-The latest study also found that after Washington, the most congested cities in 2011 were Los Angeles, San Francisco-Oakland, New York-Newark, Boston, Houston, Atlanta, Chicago, Philadelphia and Seattle.
+It also determined that the 10 most congested cities are Washington, Los Angeles, San Francisco-Oakland, New York-Newark, Boston, Houston, Atlanta, Chicago, Philadelphia and Seattle.

-The institute notes that every community is unique and requires different, multi-faceted approaches to solving congestion.
+The report is one of the key tools used by experts to solve traffic problems.
+But the institute advises that every community has unique challenges and require different, multi-faceted approaches to solving congestion.